 Notification of Next-of-Kin

 Thai authorities normally notify the U.S. Embassy when a U.S. citizen dies in Thailand.
-The American Citizen Services unit contacts the next-of-kin of the deceased as soon as possible.
+The American Citizens Services unit contacts the next-of-kin of the deceased as soon as possible.
 Next-of-kin is established in the following order:

 - legal spouse